tianrenmao/16S-18S-ITS-ASAP/README.md

 ASAP chooses the most commonly used and cited softwares.
 It has been testified using real data of our lab and give highly similar results to other pipelines.

-Dependency:
+# Dependency:
 - QIIME	1.9.1
 - RDP Classifier	>=2.12
 - FastQC	>=0.11.5
 - MAFFT	>=3.8.3
 - Perl	>=5.16

-Installing QIIME virtual environment:
+# Installing QIIME virtual environment:
 - conda create --yes -n qiime191 -c bioconda python=2.7 numpy=1.10 matplotlib=1.4.3 mock nose qiime
 - source activate qiime191 (redo this if you deactivated the environment)

+# Contact
-Contact Tian Renmao (rtian@ou.edu, University of Oklahoma) for questions.
+Tian Renmao (rtian@ou.edu, IEG, University of Oklahoma).